-To submit your work to Obsidian please visit our Submissions page
+To submit your work to Obsidian please visit our Submissions page.

-Special Issue: Violence and Black Youth in Post-Civil Rights U.S.
+Special Issue: Violence and Black Youth in Post-Civil Rights U.S. is now available.